 Washington is a deeply divided city, whether in terms of race, resources, or partisanship.
-It’s also a deeply religious city, where the gods of power, knowledge, pleasure and wealth are ruthless in their demands.
-Jesus is an entirely different kind of God.
+It’s also a deeply religious city, where the gods of power, knowledge, pleasure, and wealth are ruthless in their demands.
+Jesus Christ is an entirely different kind of God.
 His grace frees people from the weighty, inhumane burdens of Washington’s false gods.
 His love brings reconciliation and peace in place of division.

 Jesus taught that loving God and loving one’s neighbors ought to be our two highest priorities.
 The Church of the Resurrection exists to embody these priorities on Capitol Hill and beyond.